Switzerland Freezes Assets Linked to Venezuela's Maduro | Law-Order

 Switzerland Freezes Assets Linked to Venezuela's Maduro

-In a significant move, Switzerland has announced the freezing of assets held within its borders associated with Venezuela's Nicolas Maduro and his colleagues.
-This decision follows Maduro's recent apprehension by U.S. forces in Caracas and subsequent extradition to the United States.
+Switzerland has taken decisive action by freezing assets connected to Venezuela's Nicolas Maduro and his associates, a move announced by the Swiss government on Monday.

-The asset freeze, which took immediate effect and is set to last for four years, is intended to curb the potential outflow of improperly acquired finances.
-This action supplements the existing measures imposed on Venezuela since 2018, according to an announcement from the Federal Council.
+This follows his arrest in Caracas by U.S. forces, with the assets freeze impacting 37 individuals.
+While the Swiss Foreign Ministry refrained from disclosing the value of the assets involved, the measure, set to last four years, is aimed at thwarting the movement of potentially illicit resources.

-Importantly, officials clarified that the freeze does not impact members of the current Venezuelan government.
-Switzerland has also vowed to endeavor to return any discovered illicit funds for the benefit of the Venezuelan populace.
+This action complements existing sanctions on Venezuela, in place since 2018, but excludes members of the current Venezuelan government.
+Switzerland expressed intentions to repatriate any fraudulently obtained funds for the benefit of the Venezuelan population during a time of high volatility.

 (With inputs from agencies.)